 From Tochomae train station we will travel to the Subashiri trail 5th station by either private or public transport.
 Mode of transportation will depend on estimated traffic as well as group size.

 Our tours run on "Japan time".
 This means that we leave promptly at the published departure time.
 If you are late, the tour will leave without you and your reservation will be forfeited without refund.
 Please make your greatest effort to show up on time.
 Find more information on the Tochomae pick up location here.

 *Optional pick up/drop off at Gotenba train station (Mt.
-Fuji area) is available.
-Meet right by the convenience store located INSIDE the Gotenba train station at 11:30 a.m. on any given tour date.
+Fuji area) is available, more information on this here.

 *Personal luggage: there will not be any place to store your extra baggage on our tour.
 Any extra luggage you have needs to be dealt with BEFORE joining our tour in either Tokyo or Gotenba.
 Options for luggage storage include, coin lockers at Shinjuku or Gotenba, hotel baggage storage services or sending by 'takkyubin' (postal service) to your next destination.